1992 Lamborghini Diablo

 Recent cosmetic refreshing of the interior and exterior has been done and the car presents wonderfully.
 This is a great example as noted and runs and drives as it should be expected due to its extensive maintenance history.

 More info: Listing has ended.
-Search on eBay for similar 1992 Lamborghini Diablo
+Click to search on eBay for similar 1992 Lamborghini Diablo (Affiliate link)

 Seller's other items: affy87i